Landskrona: History

 The city of Landskrona is usually claimed to have been founded in 1413 by the King of Denmark, Eric of Pomerania, as a trading city intended to compete with Danish towns under the control of the Hanseatic League.
-There is however evidence found in the Danish National Archive, which mention the town by the name "Landzcrone" already in 1405.
+There is, however, evidence found in the Danish National Archive, which mention the town by the name "Landzcrone" already in 1405.

 The site occupies one of a few natural harbours in Scania, which at that time was part of Denmark.
 At the time of foundation, the site held a fishing settlement named Sønder Sæby.
 The original name of the officially founded town was Landszcrone, which changed to Landskrone sometime before 1450.

 A Carmelite monastery was founded in 1410, English merchants were granted the privileges in a royal charter in 1412, and the town itself was chartered in 1413.
 The monastery was closed by King Christian III after the reformation, but survives in the name of the street "Karmelitergatan".

 Construction of Landskrona Citadel started in the 1540s under the orders of Christian III.
 The castle was completed in 1559, and consisted of a fortress with a surrounding wall and moat.
 A huge system of moats was constructed around the castle over the centuries; parts of four of the moats survive.
 Sweden's second, and oldest surviving, allotment area is located in the northern part of the citadel.

 The town supported the king Christian II in 1525, and opposed the Reformation in Denmark (1535); in both cases it found itself on the losing side.
 The reformist king Christian III of Denmark opted not to retaliate against the town, and instead founded a castle to protect the harbour.
 The castle, built where the monastery had been situated until the Reformation, was completed by 1559.

-After Scania was ceded to the Swedish Crown in 1658, the good harbour and strong fort motivated plans to make Landskrona a commercial center of the acquired territory, with extraordinary privileges for foreign trade.
+After Scania was ceded to Sweden in 1658, the good harbour and strong fort motivated plans to make Landskrona a commercial center of the acquired territory, with extraordinary privileges for foreign trade.
 The castle was reinforced by bastions, and the area inside the moats extended to 400x400 meters.
 The castle was considered the strongest and most modern in Scandinavia, but was temporarily lost to the Danes after a comparably short siege lasting from July 8 to August 2, 1676.
 The commandant, Colonel Hieronymus Lindeberg, was consequently sentenced to death for high treason.
-During the Danish reconquest in 1676-1679, Landskrona Citadel constituted as mobilisation centre for formal enlistment of pro-Danish guerrilla fighters.
+During the Danish occupation in 1676–1679, Landskrona Citadel constituted a mobilisation centre for formal enlistment of pro-Danish guerrilla fighters.